Trading Strategies Generated Pathwise by Functions of Market Weights: Sufficient conditions for strong relative arbitrage

-In Theorem~\ref{thm: AGRA2}, the functional $F(t, \mu, A)$ can be seen as the `extracted nondecreasing structure' of $G$.
-This theorem states that the generating functional $G$ need not be `Lyapunov' to yield a strong arbitrage relative to the market as in Theorem~5.1 of \cite{Karatzas:Ruf:2017}.
-There can be a strong relative arbitrage even if $\Gamma^{G}(\cdot)$ is nonincreasing.
-This is intuitively plausible from the equation \eqref{Eq: value of ATS} when $G(\cdot, \mu, A)$ grows faster than $\Gamma^{G}(\cdot)$ decays.
+In Theorem~\ref{thm: AGRA2}, the function $F\big(\mu(\cdot), A(\cdot)\big)$ can be seen as the `extracted nondecreasing structure' of $G$.
+This result states that the generating function $G$ can lead to strong arbitrage relative to the market without necessarily being ``Lyapunov'', as in Theorem~5.1 of \cite{Karatzas:Ruf:2017}.
+There can be strong relative arbitrage even if $\Gamma^{G}(\cdot)$ is nonincreasing.
+This is intuitively plausible already on the basis of the representation \eqref{Eq: value of ATS} when $G\big(\mu(\cdot), A(\cdot)\big)$ grows faster than $\Gamma^{G}(\cdot)$ decays.
 Some applications of Theorem~\ref{thm: AGRA2} will appear in Section~\ref{sec: 6} (Example~\ref{Ex: entropy with MIN} and Example~\ref{Ex: entropy with LOGLOG}).